 Fuse Cobalt Inc. (the "Company") was incorporated in Manitoba on 11 February 1998 and continued into British Columbia on 31 May 2016.
-The Company currently holds interests in exploration and evaluation properties in the province of Ontario, Canada and the state of Nevada, USA.
+The Company currently holds interests in exploration and evaluation properties in the province of Ontario, Canada and held an interest in exploration and evaluation properties in the state of Nevada, USA.
 The Company is an exploration stage company which is engaged in the acquisition, exploration and development of energy metals projects.
 The Company is listed on the TSX Venture Exchange ("TSXV") having the symbol FUSE, as a Tier 2 mining issuer and is in the process of exploring its mineral properties.